 ‘How to operate Ribble e-bikes’ is a step by step guide to getting your new Ribble e-bike up and running.
 Our aim is to simplify the instructions to make riding your new e-bike as easy as ….well riding a bike!
-In this blog, we’ll explain what the various light colours mean, how to select assistance levels and touch upon the companion app which can only help to enhance your e-bike riding experience.
+In this guide, we’ll break down the X35+ motor system’s functions and features and touch on the companion app.
+All of which can only help to enhance your e-bike riding enjoyment.

 The e-bike system

-When it came to designing our range of pedal-assisted electric bikes (pedelecs) one of the most important decisions facing the design team was which motor system to choose.
-There are many different systems on the market, those that mount the motor in the rear wheel and those that have it mounted within the bottom bracket.
-Then, of course, you have to think about how the battery is mounted.
-Do we mount it internally for a full stealth build or do we make it accessible on the outside of the downtube?
+Did we choose a hub-mounted motor or a bottom bracket drive motor?
+Then, of course, you have to consider how the battery is mounted.
+Do we mount it internally for a full stealth build or do we make it accessible (though more unsightly) on the outside of the downtube?

-Thankfully, one system stood out above all others, the Ebikemotion X35 Smart System.
-This advanced system was first conceived by a team of engineers and cycle enthusiasts at the German automotive giant Mahle.
-If you’ve not heard of Mahle before, they are pioneers in the use of environmentally friendly and efficient technology in the motor industry.
-But, what made us choose this system above all others?
-In truth, there were many key factors that closely matched our vision for the e-bikes of the present and future ;
+This advanced motor system was first conceived by a team of engineers and cycle enthusiasts at the German automotive giant MAHLE.
+If you’ve not heard of MAHLE before, they are pioneers in the use of environmentally friendly and energy-efficient technology in the motor industry.

-- Combine this weight with a 250w motor and you have the perfect blend of power vs weight.
-A bike light enough that when the motor is disengaged it creates little drag and seamlessly blends into the background.
-Enabling you to ride the bike just like any traditional non-electric bike.
+- Combine this market-leading weight with a 250w motor and you have the perfect blend of power vs weight.
+A bike that’s so light that when the motor is disengaged it creates little drag and seamlessly blends into the background.
+Enabling you to ride the bike just like any traditional non-assisted bike.

-- The ebikemotion X35 uses a slimline Panasonic battery fully enclosed within the downtube which gives our bikes their stealth looks.
+- The MAHLE X35 employs a slimline Panasonic battery that is fully enclosed within the downtube and gives our bikes their stealth looks.
 You’d be hard-pressed to know that they are e-bikes at all if you did not look VERY closely.